bandada-infra/bandada/apps/docs/docs/tutorials/api-sdk/credential-group.md

 # Create and manage groups with API SDK

-This tutorial will guide you on the complete process of creating and managing a group by using the API SDK.
+This tutorial will guide you through the complete process of creating and managing a group by using the API SDK.

 ## Install library